Minimum Wage Question and Answer

 Will employers go out of business if they have to pay a higher minimum wage?

 No. While opponents frequently make this claim, research and experience demonstrate otherwise.
 In fact, many of the loudest minimum wage opponents are the country’s largest and most profitable companies.
-A 2006 study by the Fiscal Policy Institute found that states that raised their minimum wages above the federal level had faster small business and overall retail job growth than states where the lower federal minimum wage prevailed.
+A 2012 report by the National Employment Law Project found that two-thirds of all low-wage workers are employed by large companies rather than small businesses, and that the vast majority of the largest low-wage employers in the country are earning strong profits and can afford higher wages.

 It’s also important to remember that since the minimum wage has lost so much value over the last several decades, employers today are actually being allowed to pay less – in real dollars – than they were in the late 1960’s.